LL Bean boosting production of iconic boot

 ADVERTISEMENT

-The "Made in the USA" label is rare these days.
+The “Made in the USA” label is rare in shoe-making these days.
 Well-known Maine brands like G.H.
 Bass, Sebago and Dexter are now made overseas.
+But L.L.
+Bean had made a decision to production of the boots in Maine.

+“L.L.
+Bean manufacturing is both our history and our future.
+Unfortunately not too many companies can say that anymore,” said company Chairman Shawn Gorman, great-grandson of founder Leon Leonwood Bean.